FAQ: Open Access Policy

 PLEASE NOTE: on 11 February 2015 the University Council ratified the new, opt-out open access policy.
 We are currently in the implementation phase for this policy.
 This FAQ will give you an understanding of where we are in the process.
 Please direct any feedback and questions to email@example.com.

 PURPOSE AND AIM OF THE POLICY

 Secondly, the policy grants to BU certain non-exclusive rights with respect to scholarly articles produced after its adoption.
-Authors can request a waiver of this rights transfer through the same web-based form, on a per-article basis.
-The waiver is granted automatically; authors receive an auto-generated email confirming this upon submission of the form.
+Authors can waive the granting of these rights, on a per-article basis.
+(See “Opting Out,” below.)

 The benefits of an opt-out policy to BU are many:

 - Authors have more agency, not less, with this policy in place.

 - Increased visibility for BU’s research, taking better advantage of existing publisher open access policies.
 This aligns closely both with the One BU philosophy and with the aims of the Campaign for Boston University.

 - More clearly defined and robust institutional support for helping faculty deposit papers and for negotiating with publishers.
 Infrastructure to better support the scale at which BU operates.

 - Reduced ambiguity for authors regarding what to submit to our institutional repository OpenBU.

 + What kinds of writings does this policy apply to?